 Risk of Fire.
 Hot surfaces could ignite combustibles, resulting in fire.
 Fire could result in death or serious injury.

 Trailer Hazards

-Personal injury.
-Trailer must be securely coupled to the hitch with the chains correctly attached.
+Trailer must be securely coupled to the hitch and the chains correctly attached.
 Uncoupled or unchained towing could result in death or serious injury.
-(000233a)